Nexxo11/AxoloteOwAdder/README.md

     [Download from GitHub Releases](https://github.com/Nexxo11/AxoloteOwAdder/releases) False Virus Positive (pyinstaller)

-3. Edit event_objects.h
+2. Edit event_objects.h
     To support more overworlds, you need to adjust the NUM_OBJ_EVENT_GFX value:
     Open include/constants/event_objects.h.
     Locate the line: #define NUM_OBJ_EVENT_GFX 241.
     Change 241 to the new number required for your Pokeemerald expansion.
     Save the changes to event_objects.h

-3. Prepare Your Overworld Sprite
-    Paste your indexed (16 colors) overworld sprite into the graphics/object_events/people/ directory.

-5. Run AxoloteOwAdder
+3. Run AxoloteOwAdder
-    Execute the tool and select your Pokeemerald-expansion directory.
+    Execute the tool and select your Project directory.
     The tool will be ready to use.

 ## Build